 The Practitioner’s Dilemma

-Many newly trained and highly motivated folks head back to the office intent on trying to implement ITIL processes.
+Many newly trained and highly motivated folks head back to the office intent on trying to implement ITSM processes.
 Makes sense, right?
 But I’ve seen a wake of disaster behind these well intended efforts.
 It’s single-handedly done more damage to the practice of IT Service Management than anything else.

 So, let me be blunt: The power is not in the frameworks.
 The magic happens when practitioners become expert at adapting best practices to solve their organization’s challenges.